CleverCloud/clever-components/docs/adr/adr-0027-enabling-type-checking.md

 ## Why Type Checking in the first place?

-Even if we already had `JSDoc` comments and `d.ts` files, our codebase was not actually being type checked in our Editors or in CI.
+Even if we already had `JSDoc` comments and `d.ts` files, our codebase was not actually being type checked in our editors or in CI.

 At the beginning of the project, public docs were enough, especially for UI components because their APIs were very HTML friendly.
 We mostly handled primitive types, simple arrays and objects and the team was only made of 1 member so basic conventions and linting were enough to avoid most mistakes.